ks16krishna/github_automation/README.md

 # GitHub Automation

-GitHub automation scipt made with Python using PyGithub.
+GitHub automation script made with Python using PyGithub.
 The script first creates repository on Github and then clones it to your system.
 After cloning it adds a readme file to the project and pushes it back to Github.

 ### Prerequisites